Remote Work

 Documented Knowledge

-The Hub captures processes and decisions.
+The Project details captures processes and decisions.
 New team members onboard faster.
 No one is a bottleneck.

 Visual Work Status